heavyk/Captain-Of-Industry/c-logs/q-log.md

 I also noticed that I liked (in [ongoing projects](/q-/ongoing-projets.md)) to keep a log of things I accomplished since last save so that I can compress the tesks if I start over.
 I'm going to start doing that more

+### 2023-02-12 15:07 - going to program for a bit

+I've decided that I'd rather to spend this time programming.
+I've come to really appreciate queue based systems and, I think this game is pretty inspiring as well. it's influenced the way I see spereadsheets and also given me an insight into software development as well. here are the latest saves

 ### part of pluto / take two
 ### how I see plato's world of ideas/forms
 ### mechanic of the sequence